This theory defines uniform spaces and proves their basic properties.

 4. For each set \(B_1\in \mathfrak{B}\) we can find a set \(B_2\in \mathfrak{B}\) such that \(B_2\circ B_2 \subseteq B_1\).

-The conditions are taken from N. Bourbaki "Elements of Mathematics, General Topology", Chapter II.1., except for the last two that are missing there.
+The conditions in the definition below are taken from N. Bourbaki "Elements of Mathematics, General Topology", Chapter II.1., except for the last two that are missing there.

 definition